Serena Williams spotlights her apprentices for Nike

 No Save Point IPA by Run The Jewels in collaboration with Moon Dog, US

-Never Look Back craft beer by Run The Jewels in collaboration with Petersburg’s Green Bench Brewing, US
+Never Look Back craft beer by Run The Jewels in collaboration with St Petersburg’s Green Bench Brewing Co, US

-US – Responding to the lack of people of colour in the craft beer space, hip-hop duo Run the Jewels'latestbrewery collaborations amplify Black arts and culture.
+US – Responding to the lack of people of colour in the craft beer industry, hip-hop duo Run the Jewels'latestbrewery collaborations amplify Black arts and culture.

 The initiative sets an example to the wider food and drinks sector, allowing brands to connect with culturally relevant consumer groups.
-To discover more campaigns and initiatives taking inclusive approaches, delve into ourintersectionality series.
+To discover more campaigns and initiatives taking inclusive approaches, exploreourintersectionality series.

 Food and drink brands are connecting with audiences at a local level.
-Seekout community-based initiatives that you can support in a way that is relevant to the nuanced behaviours of diverse consumer groups
+Seek community-based initiatives that you can support in a way that is relevant to the nuanced behaviours of diverse consumer groups

 Shiseido’s touchless tool visualises the skin’s condition